| AnnouncementsCommitment

 sister church, Trinity UMC in Joliet.
 We sent just over

+$1500!
+Your generosity is greatly appreciated!
 THANK YOU to all who supported Woodridge UMC’s Youth

 Ministry through the Gift Card Sale.
 Thanks to your amazing